IgorSlot/PeachRP/README.md

 <br>*The example is in the category [Example](https://github.com/IgorSlot/PeachRP#exmaple)*
 6. Run the PeachRP executable file (it should open a cmd window)

+- **Information**
+<br>You can not fill in all the fields in config.ini, but the ClientID must always be filled in

 - **Error**
-<br>If it doesn't work, add the exe file as a game to discord, and the path to the file should change in your presence.
-You can change the configuration at any time while the program is running to change the presence (be sure to save the file)
+<br>If it doesn't work, then add the exe file as a discord game.
+If that didn't help, then you may have filled out the field incorrectly

 - **Timestamps**
 <br>The start and end timestamps are specified in unix epoch/time.
 The desired values can be found here.
 For the elapsed time, set only the StartTimestamp mark.
 For the remaining time, install both.
 Although discord seems to only care about hours/minutes/seconds.
 Since in any case it does not exceed 24 hours _(ツ)_/